OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 **End goal:** By the end of this stage you should be able to create a release in Octopus and trigger a successful deployment of your application from the command line using [Octo.exe](https://octopus.com/docs/api-and-integration).
 :::

-#### 2.1 - Upload a test package to your repository
+#### 2.1 - Upload a Test Package to Your Repository

 If you already finished step `1.2`, that means you already have a package in your repository, so you can skip to the next step.
 If you haven't finished that step yet, simply compile your app locally and package the output using [Octo.exe pack](https://octopus.com/docs/packaging-applications/creating-packages/nuget-packages/using-octo.exe).
-Once you have a package, push it to the [Octopus built-in repository](https://octopus.com/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository#PushingpackagestotheBuilt-Inrepository-UsingtheOctopuswebportal) and make sure you can see it in the web portal under `Library -> Packages`
+Once you have a package, push it to the [Octopus built-in repository](https://octopus.com/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository#PushingpackagestotheBuilt-Inrepository-UsingtheOctopuswebportal) and make sure you can see it in the web portal under `Library -> Packages`.

-You only need 1 package for the next step, which you'll be using over and over until you get the Deployment Process right.
-If your deployment process will be using more than one package (perhaps deploying a *WebApp* and a *Cloud Service* separately ), repeat this process for each package you'll be needing.
+You only need one package for the next step, which you'll use over and over until you get the Deployment Process right.
+If your deployment process uses more than one package (perhaps deploying a *WebApp* and a *Cloud Service* separately ), repeat this process for each package you need.

-#### 2.2 - Design your deployment process and run it
+#### 2.2 - Design Your deployment Process and Run It

 Now here's where you finally start doing things in Octopus.
 We won't get into too much detail here, because [that's what our documentation is for](https://octopus.com/docs/deploying-applications).
-But the overall idea of this step is that you'll setup your Deployment Process in Octopus to deploy the packages mentioned in `2.1`.
-Once you do this, you should be able to trigger a successfull deployment from the Octopus web portal manually.
+But the overall idea of this step is that you setup your Deployment Process in Octopus to deploy the packages mentioned in `2.1`.
+Once you've done this, you should be able to trigger a successful deployment from the Octopus web portal manually.

 If this is your first time setting up your Octopus project, this probably is the step where you'll be spending most of your time.
-At this point don't bother too much about the version number of the packages you are using or the release number in Octopus.
+At this point, don't bother too much about the version number of the packages you are using or the release number in Octopus.
 The sole purpose of this step is that you get comfortable with your Deployment Process and that you fully understand what each step brings to the table.

 So sit back and trigger as many deployments as you need :)

-#### 2.3 - Create a release and trigger a deployment using Octo.exe
+#### 2.3 - Create a Release and Trigger a Deployment Using Octo.exe

 In the previous step you learned how to create a release and trigger a deployment from the Web Portal.
 The goal of this step is that you learn to do the same thing, but using `Octo.exe`.

-If you don't know about this CLI tool, the TLDR is that its a command line application that talks to the [Octopus API](https://octopus.com/docs/api-and-integration/api) and helps you do some of the most frequently used actions against your Octopus Instance.
+If you don't know about this CLI tool, here's the TL;DR, its a command line application that talks to the [Octopus API](https://octopus.com/docs/api-and-integration/api) and helps you do some of the most frequently used actions against your Octopus Instance.
 You can read about all the functionality it provides in [this document](https://octopus.com/docs/api-and-integration/octo.exe-command-line).

 The command you should be paying attention to is [create-release](https://octopus.com/docs/api-and-integration/octo.exe-command-line/creating-releases).
 A few tips about this command:

 - If you use the `--deployTo` parameter, it will not only create the release, but also deploy it to an environment.
 It basically combines the commands `create-release` and `deploy-release`.
-- use `--progress` to be able to see the deployment log in the console at it executes.
+- use `--progress` to see the deployment log in the console at it executes.
 Otherwise the command will only create a task in Octopus, and you'll be forced to go to the Web Portal to see how the deployment went.
 - use `--whatIf` to see what would happen if you ran that command, without actually triggering anything in Octopus.

 :::hint